shahanakattil/MB-210-Dynamics365forSales/Instructions/Labs/LabIntro.md

 # **Getting Started with Your MB-210: Dynamics365forSales Workshop**

 Welcome to your MB-210-Dynamics365forSales workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+We've prepared a seamless environment for you to explore and learn about Dynamics 365.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**